Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Explicit construction of reassemblies and moment sets in the Euclidean case

-In this section, we address the practical questions from Section~\ref{sec:theory} regarding the explicit construction of \textit{reassembly} $\tilde{\mu}\in R(\hat{\mu};\mu_1,\ldots,\mu_N)$ in Theorem~\ref{thm:lowerbound}, and the explicit construction of test functions $\CG_1,\ldots,\CG_N$ such that the terms $(\overline{W}_{1,\mu_i}\big([\mu_i]_{\CG_i}\big))_{i=1:N}$ in the approximation error in Theorem~\ref{thm:lowerbound} can be controlled to be arbitrarily close to~0.
-Specifically, in Section~\ref{ssec:reassemblysemidiscrete}, we construct a reassembly in the \textit{semi-discrete} case, i.e., when $\hat{\mu}$ is a finitely supported discrete measure and $\mu_1,\ldots,\mu_N$ are absolutely continuous with respect to the Lebesgue measure on a Euclidean space, by adapting existing results from the field of computational geometry.
-In Section~\ref{ssec:momentsetdd}, we show that when $\CY$ is a closed subset of a Euclidean space, one can explicitly construct finitely many continuous test functions $\CG\subset\CL^1(\CY,\mu)$ for a given $\mu\in\CP_1(\CY)$ such that $\sup_{\nu\in[\mu]_{\CG}}\big\{W_1(\mu,\nu)\big\}$ can be controlled to be arbitrarily close to~0.
+In this section, we address the practical questions from Section~\ref{sec:theory} regarding the explicit construction of a \textit{reassembly} $\tilde{\mu}\in R(\hat{\mu};\mu_1,\ldots,\mu_N)$ in Theorem~\ref{thm:lowerbound}, and the explicit construction of test functions $\CG_1,\ldots,\CG_N$ such that the terms $\big(\specialoverline{W}_{1}(\mu_i,[\mu_i]_{\CG_i})\big)_{i=1:N}$ in the approximation error in Theorem~\ref{thm:lowerbound} can be controlled to be arbitrarily close to~0.
+Specifically, in Section~\ref{ssec:reassemblysemidiscrete}, we \textit{explicitly construct} reassemblies both in the case where the marginals are one-dimensional and in the \textit{semi-discrete} case where the marginals are multi-dimensional by adapting existing results from the copula theory and the field of computational geometry.
+In Section~\ref{ssec:momentsetdd}, we show that when $\CY$ is a compact subset of a Euclidean space, one can \textit{explicitly construct} finitely many continuous functions $\CG\subset\CL^1(\CY,\mu)$ for any $\mu\in\CP_1(\CY)$ such that $\specialoverline{W}_1(\mu,[\mu]_{\CG})$ can be controlled to be arbitrarily close to~0.